 A defense of Skepticism

 Carneades was a student of Arcesilaus who continued to expand on the fundamental question of how to act without the presence of belief.
 His argument revolved around the irrational.
 People in states of madness, Carneades said, act just as easily as people without madness.

 What this reveals, Carneades added, is that it is not rational thought or belief that necessarily initiates action.
 If those are not necessary for action, then one can train oneself to act for action’s sake alone.

-This assent to perceptions that lead the skeptic to enter and exit through the door or to choose selflessness instead of selfishness does not indicate a belief system or a claim of knowledge.
-Instead, Carneades believed the stoic could approve of values or the consequences of actions without accepting a belief.
+This assent to perceptions that lead the Skeptic to enter and exit through the door or to choose selflessness instead of selfishness does not indicate a belief system or a claim of knowledge.
+Instead, Carneades believed the Skeptic could *approve* of values or the consequences of actions without accepting a belief.